Voodoo Lily, Corpse Lily, Devil Tongue, Etc.

 I was given my Amorphophallus by the owner of Wagler’s Greenhouse in July 2017.
 We have exchanged many plants since I moved back to the farm in 2013.
-When I was there in July with my sister I saw she had several of these so I picked out the pot with two plants plus an Oxalis triangularis as an extra bonus.
-GEEZ!
-That sounds a little plant geeky.
+When I was there in July in 2017 with my sister I saw she had several of these so I picked out the pot with two plants plus an Oxalis triangularis as an extra bonus.
 Mrs. Wagler happily said I could have one and I happily accepted.
 Well, I had just taken her 4 different Alocasia that day and we have traded many plants before.
 I don’t remember what she called this plant but it wasn’t a Voodoo Lily or any name I heard before.
 She also said her mom had several when she was growing up.
 I had a Dracunculus when I was in Mississippi but it was dormant when I left and I forgot all about it!
 I really should get another one of those, too.

 The pot had two plants growing it plus the Oxalis.
 There is also what appears to be an old stem of some sort in the middle of the pot.

-Voodoo Lily is a name given to several species in the in the Amorphophallus, Dracunculus, Sauromatum and Typhonium genera.
+Voodoo Lily is a name given to several species in the Amorphophallus, Dracunculus, Sauromatum and Typhonium genera.
 They are all members of the Araceae family of aroids.
-Different species of Amorphophallus have different looking petioles.
+Different species of Amorphophallus have different-looking petioles.

 The name Amorphophallus comes from the Greek word “amorphos” which means “without form or misshapen” and the word “phallos” means “penis” which is in reference to the shape of the spadix.

 There is A LOT of information about this genus and various species on the internet, so I am not going into great detail.
-Information on the Wikipedia is a good place to start.
+Information on Wikipedia is a good place to start.
 Plant Delights usually has a good selection of plants.

-Each corm (whatever you call it) produces one petiole.
+Each corm produces one petiole.
 All that growth in the above photo is actually ONE leaf.
 Well, that is the short of it.